-- Objectively identify the areas you’re not happy with and would like to improve and be sure of your reasons for wanting to improve them;
+- Objectively identify the areas you’re not happy with and would like to improve on and understand your reasons for wanting to improve them;

-- When you have identified the areas you should change or think you can do better with, decide what action you would like to take;
+- When you have identified certain areas for improvement, decide what action you would like to take;

-- Finally put into practice everything you’re happy to change and consistently work at that change.
+- Finally put into practice everything you’re happy to change and consistently work at.

-Changes must be realistic and positive that way we’re more likely to continue to work at them.
-The hard part we often have is recognising the need for change.
-Consciously we’re not always aware we need to change and if we, what those changes should be.
-We don’t always equate unhappiness with lifestyle.
+Changes must be realistic and positive that way we’re more likely to work at them, but firstly we must recognise the need for change.
+Sadly, not all of us will make the connections or understand our need for change that’s because we don’t always equate unhappiness with our lifestyles.

-I believe any changes we make should be tailored to fit our needs, achievable; within reach and relevant.
-Timing should also be a consideration, because if the timing is out and we’re not ready or equipped to make those changes, we’re less likely to implement those changes long term.
+Any changes we make should be tailored to fit our needs, achievable, within reach and relevant.
+Timing should also be a consideration, because if the timing is out and we’re not ready or equipped to make any changes, we’re less likely to implement any changes long-term.

 Through my writing and my understanding of my experiences, I continue to work at changing my own lifestyle.
 Although it has taken me many years, I am pleased to say, I feel happier for it.